ken-lauer/Pelegant-feedstock/README.md

 Documentation: https://www.aps.anl.gov/Accelerator-Operations-Physics/Software

-elegant is an accelerator code that computes beta functions, matrices, orbits, floor coordinates, amplification factors, dynamic aperture, and more.
+Elegant is an accelerator code that computes beta functions, matrices, orbits, floor coordinates, amplification factors, dynamic aperture, and more.
 It does 6-D tracking with matrices and/or canonical integrators, and supports a variety of time-dependent elements.
 It also does optimization